-The following chart reports all the results of the chemical tests performed on water samples collected from 2006 to 2015 and previous.
+The following chart reports all the results of the chemical tests performed on water samples collected from 2012 through 2016.
 Some of our data may be more than one year old since the state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.